 As mentioned above, the model only considers bedload transport.
-Hence, the score calculation was performed on the fraction of sediments estimated to be deposited via a bedload transport process.
-Generally speaking, the model seems to simulate sediment depositions close to the upper interval limit (16% of the total deposited volume observed including both suspension and bedload transport).
-The best results (r=1.53) seem to be obtained with the combination of the Recking bedload transport formula and the Ferguson friction law, which is coherent with the interpretations made above with the longitudinal profiles comparison.
-The MPM formula tends to overestimate the deposited volumes; however, acceptable results were obtained with the Ferguson friction law (r=2.44).
-This supports the fact that Ferguson friction formula seems to be the most suitable one for the LDG reach.
+Hence, the score calculation was performed on the fraction of sediment estimated to be deposited via a bedload transport process.
+Generally speaking, the model seems to simulate sediment deposition close to the upper interval limit (16% of the total deposited volume observed including both suspension and bedload transport).
+The best results (r = 1.53) seem to be obtained with the combination of the Recking bedload transport equation and the Ferguson friction law, which is coherent with the interpretations made above with the longitudinal profile comparison.
+The MPM equation tends to overestimate the deposited volumes; however, acceptable results were obtained with the Ferguson friction law (r = 2.44).
+This supports the fact that the Ferguson friction tion equation seems to be the most suitable one for the LDG reach.